-Email: licensing@gla.gsi.gov.uk
+Email: licensing@gla.gov.uk

-2. Who Needs a Licence?
+2. Who needs a licence?

-- 2.1 Section 4 of the Gangmasters (Licensing) Act 2004 defines the term "gangmaster".
+- 2.1 Section 4 of the Gangmasters (Licensing) Act 2004 defines the term 'gangmaster'.
 Detailed guidance on who needs a licence is available on the GLAA website or by contacting the GLAA helpline.
-Acting as a "gangmaster" includes: - supplying labour to agriculture, horticulture, shellfish gathering and food processing and packaging, - using labour to provide a service in the regulated sector, or - using labour to gather shellfish. - 2.2 A licence can be granted to any kind of legal entity, including individuals (sole traders), limited companies, unincorporated associations or partnerships. - 2.3 The GLAA takes a wide interpretation of the term "supply".
+Acting as a 'gangmaster' includes: - supplying labour to agriculture, horticulture, shellfish gathering and food processing and packaging - using labour to provide a service in the regulated sector, or - using labour to gather shellfish. - 2.2 A licence can be granted to any kind of legal entity, including individuals (sole traders), limited companies, unincorporated associations or partnerships. - 2.3 The GLAA takes a wide interpretation of the term 'supply'.
 Employment Agencies and employment businesses that come within the scope of the licensing scheme, whether supplying temporary or permanent labour, will be tested against the licensing standards.
 Labour includes all workers, whether temporary or permanent. - 2.4 If the work is undertaken in the UK, a licence is required regardless of where the business is located.

-- 2.5 Someone is considered to be "using" labour if they employ the worker under a contract of employment or engage him or her under a contract for services.
-The GLAA also considers someone "using" labour if they make arrangements with the worker that: - require the worker to follow his or her instructions, - determine where, when or how the worker carries out the work, or - (for using workers to gather shellfish) require the worker to sell their gathered shellfish to them as the first link in the buying chain. - 2.6 The above applies whether the licence holder makes these arrangements directly with a worker or makes them indirectly through another person, for example a supervisor, intermediary or agent. - 2.7 There are exemptions from the licensing scheme for some specific circumstances.
+- 2.5 Someone is considered to be 'using' labour if they employ the worker under a contract of employment or engage him or her under a contract for services.
+The GLAA also considers someone 'using' labour if they make arrangements with the worker that: - require the worker to follow his or her instructions, or - determine where, when or how the worker carries out the work. - 2.6 The above applies whether the licence holder makes these arrangements directly with a worker or makes them indirectly through another person, for example a supervisor, intermediary or agent. - 2.7 There are exemptions from the licensing scheme for some specific circumstances.
 Advice on these exclusions is available from the GLAA helpline or www.gla.gov.uk.

-3. How the Licensing Standards will be Applied
+3. How the licensing standards will be applied